Ylianst/MeshAgent/readme.md

 * File Transfer Upload.
 Verifies ability to upload files, by uploading a random stream of bytes.
 * File Transfer Download.
 Verifies ability to doanload files, by downloading the bytes uploaded in previous test, and verifying CRC.

+In addition to the above tests, IPC Mode test adds the following tests:
+* Mesh Core Dump Test.
+Attempts to clear/restart JS core while running KVM test, verifying the agent does not crash.
+* Service Restart Test.
+Verifies that the agent can successfully restart itself.

 ## Feedback